noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

   - always return the appropriate response to indicate success/failure
   - use env vars for operational params and senstive vars reducing the need for redeployments
     - lambda encrypts the env with the CMK provided to your account for free, or provide your own
+  - integrate with AppConfig, Secrets & Systems Manager for configuration data
+    - ideal for creds, passwords, licence keys
+    - use parameter store to retrieve secrets manager secrets securely
+    - use AppConfig to deploy to parameter/document store, s3, etc and source it in your fn
+  - Avoid recursive invocations at all costs: could lead to uncontrolled invocations
+    - avoid this by also setting a concurrent exeuction limit
+  - reuse the execution context by following the guidelines under `- warm starts:`

 ### anti patterns